Benghazi burner

-The Benghazi burner or Benghazi cooker was an improvised petrol stove or brazier used by British Army troops and their Commonwealth and Imperial allies in the Second World War, during and after the North African Campaign.
+The Benghazi burner or Benghazi cooker was an improvised petrol stove or brazier used by British Army and Imperial troops in the Second World War, during and after the North African Campaign.

 The Western Desert campaign

 As used in the Western Desert campaign, the Benghazi burner itself consisted of a single empty steel fuel can - usually a 4 gallon (18 litre) type, known as a "flimsy" – or a biscuit tin.
 The sides of the top half would have some holes pierced in it, and the bottom half would be filled with sand.
 Petrol would be stirred into the sand and it would then be ignited.
 A second can of the same size could be placed on top and used as a cooking vessel.
 It was used because the standard pressure stove issued to armoured vehicle crews, known as the "Cooker, Portable No 2", was prone to blockages caused by sand.
 The Benghazi burner had the advantages that it was silent, fast and that empty cans, sand and fuel were readily available in the desert.
-The disadvantage was that it was unpredictable and the fuel would often burn out too early; it was tempting to add petrol to the hot sand with explosive results.
+The disadvantage was that it was unpredictable and the fuel would often burn out too early; soldiers were often tempted to add petrol to the hot sand, which could result in an explosion.
 An additional use was as a beacon to illuminate desert airstrips.